walterfreeman/phy211/syllabus.md

 <a id="labs"></a>
 #### Labs

 You are enrolled in a lab.
+It is a separate course, with separate grades and TA's.
+However, Walter Freeman is helping with its design this year, so you can talk to Walter about issues related to lab.
-It is a separate course.
-Do not ask me anything about the lab; I don't know anything about it.
-Ask your lab TA or Sam Sampere (smsamper@syr.edu).
-(You may, of course, ask me questions about the *physics* of things you do in lab, but don't ask me if there is lab this week, where your lab is held, etc.)
+You may also ask your lab TA or Sam Sampere (smsamper@syr.edu).
+(You may, of course, ask any of us questions about the
+*physics* of things you do in lab.)

 #### Help Sessions

-These help sessions are opportunities for you to interact with me and the rest of the teaching team in small groups or individually.
+These help sessions are opportunities for you to interact with us and the rest of the teaching team in small groups or individually.
 (Some folks call them "office hours".)
 If you have questions or suggestions, need help with your homework or with studying, or just want to chat, this is a great opportunity.
 They will be held in the Physics Clinic, room 112, or elsewhere as announced.

 <a id="grading"></a>